-- Post consistently but don't overdo it-Keep your content fresh, but don't bog down your followers with information overload.
-Twice a day is a good maximum to stick to while getting familiar with the platform - Engage your followers-Answer questions, "like" favorable comments, and tag peoples' names when responding.
+- Diversify your content-Post photos, graphics, news stories, live video, blog posts, events, announcements, video, etc., but remember that posts with a visual element typically perform better than those without. - Post consistently but don't overdo it-Keep your content fresh, but don't bog down your followers with information overload.
+Twice a day is a good maximum to stick to while getting familiar with the platform. - Engage your followers-Answer questions, "like" favorable comments, and tag peoples' names when responding.
 Do not delete critical or antagonistic comments unless they harass or include profanity or spam.
 Make sure to answer Facebook messages promptly to build better relationships with those who are trying to contact you directly.
 Follow other Sierra Club chapters and other nonprofits to get ideas for content and to engage in online conversation with them.

-Check out the Sierra Club's national Facebook page for inspiration, reposting opportunities, and ideas: https://www.facebook.com/SierraClub.
+Check out the Sierra Club's national Facebook page for inspiration, reposting opportunities, and ideas: www.facebook.com/SierraClub.